-The only suggestion offered by those who have called it into question which has any theological footing at all is the prophetic psalm which records the words of Christ on the cross – Psalm 22.
+The only suggestion offered by those who have called all of this into question, which also has any theological footing whatsoever is the prophetic psalm which records the words of Christ on the cross – Psalm 22.

 “(1) My God, my God, why have You forsaken me?
 Why are You so far from my deliverance and from my words of groaning?
 (2) My God, I cry by day, but You do not answer, by night, yet I have no rest.
 (3) nevertheless, You are holy, enthroned on the praises of Israel.”